spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 ![wirehead state](https://raw.githubusercontent.com/spikedoanz/public/master/wirehead/config.png)

 >Deploying wirehead involves 3 main scripts (or utilities): A generator(s) (generator.py) a cache manager (manager.py) and a data fetcher (loader.py).
-In fact, loader is your favorite model training script and is fully decoupled from wirehead as long as you use out Dataset class (provided, but also part of our other package [mindfultensors](https://pypi.org/project/mindfultensors/)).
+In fact, loader is basically your favorite model training script and is fully decoupled from wirehead as long as you use our Dataset class (provided, but also part of our other package [mindfultensors](https://pypi.org/project/mindfultensors/)).
 >
 >All examples in this section can be found in wirehead/examples/unit.
 ---